KenKundert/quantiphy/doc/examples.rst

     q = 160.22e-21 C    # elementary charge
     Vt = 25.852 mV      # thermal voltage at 300 K

-The first part of this example imports :class:`quantiphy.Quantity` and sets the *show_label*, *label_fmt* and *label_fmt_full* preferences to display both the value and the description by default.  *label_fmt* is used when the description is not present and *label_fmt_full* is used when it is present.
+The first part of this example imports :class:`Quantity` and sets the *show_label*, *label_fmt* and *label_fmt_full* preferences to display both the value and the description by default.  *label_fmt* is used when the description is not present and *label_fmt_full* is used when it is present.
 In *label_fmt*